guillaumeAder1/crypto/README.md

 npm start
 ```

-This boilerplate is built using [create-react-app-redux.git] so you will want to read the User Guide for more goodies.
+This app is built using [create-react-app-redux.git].